swiftlang/swift/docs/SIL.rst

   to functions.
 For an address-only type ``T``, only the SIL address ``$*T`` can be formed, and ``$T`` is an invalid SIL type.

-  Addresses are not reference-counted pointers like class references are.
+  Addresses are not reference-counted pointers like class values are.
 They cannot be retained or released.

   The address of an address cannot be taken. ``$**T`` is not a representable